scipy/scipy/doc/source/tutorial/stats.rst

 **Testing the Implementation**

-Lets generate a random sample and compare observed frequencies with the probabilities.
+Let's generate a random sample and compare observed frequencies with the probabilities.

     >>> n_sample = 500